SheyaDey/SQL_Banking_Assignment/README.md

 Customer_ID (VARCHAR): Foreign key linking to the Customers table.
 Account_No (BIGINT): Foreign key linking to the Accounts table. prod_id (VARCHAR): Foreign key linking to the Products table.
-SQL Scripts
-The repository includes the following SQL scripts:

-create_tables.sql: Creates the tables Products, Employees, Customers, Accounts, Transactions, and Customer_Accounts. insert_data.sql: Inserts sample data into the tables. queries.sql: Contains queries for analyzing the data.
-Examples include:
-Total balance of all accounts.
-Recent transactions for specific accounts.
-Customers associated with particular products.